kubernetes/community/events/elections/2021/templates/election-templates.md

 As mentioned in the process doc, eligibility for voting will be determined by 50 contributions to a Kubernetes project over the past year and Kubernetes Org membership[5], which will result in you getting a ballot emailed to you when the election starts.
 All contributors who will receive a ballot are listed in voters.md[6]; if your name is not there, you will need an exception to vote.

-For those of you doing work within the Kubernetes project/community that is NOT measured in GitHub, or if you have 50 contributions but not Org Membership, you can apply for participation via the voter exemption form[7].
+For those of you doing work within the Kubernetes project/community that is NOT measured in GitHub, or if you have 50 contributions but not Org Membership, you can apply for participation via the voter exception form[7].
 This is to ensure that non-code contributors can participate, so please don’t hesitate to use the form.

 Resources: